 Q: When Should Cracked Pavement Be Fixed?

-A: Asphalt crack filler services should be performed as part of your regular driveway or parking lot maintenance plan.
-Whenever your asphalt cracks, it should be repaired.
+A: Asphalt crack filler services should be routine.
+It should be part of regular driveway or parking lot maintenance plan.
 The longer cracked asphalt remains unfixed, the higher the chances are of water penetration to the base.
-Once the base of your asphalt is compromised, the structural integrity is weakened.
-Here in southern New England, crack filling can be done any time between early April to late December.
+Once the base of your asphalt has damage, the structural integrity has become weakened.
+Here in southern New England, crack filling is done between early April through late December.
 Although there really isn’t a bad time to do crack filling, some seasons may be more advantageous to your business and traffic needs.
 For example, spring and fall are great seasons to apply crack filler to busy, high traffic areas because the cooler temperatures allow for quick drying.
 Spring crack filling is beneficial because it will help contain the dry summer weeds that grow up through the cracks.
 Fall crack repairs help to properly prepare and arm your asphalt for winter.
-When it comes to asphalt repairs on school properties and corporate offices, summer is typically the ideal season because traffic is reduced.
+When it comes to asphalt repairs on school properties and corporate offices, summer is the ideal season because traffic to these areas are less.

-A: Crack filler services should be completed as part of your regular parking lot maintenance on an annual or biennial basis, at minimum.
-Additional crack repair should be completed as needed.
+A: Crack filler services are part of your regular parking lot maintenance on an annual or biennial basis, at minimum.
+Crack repair can be done when the need arises.

 Q: Why Does My Asphalt Crack In Winter?